-She recommends starting with these three products in the a.m.:
+She recommends starting with these 3 products in the a.m.:

-Cleanser: Even if your face feels clean in the morning, she recommends washing it with a gentle, non-medicated cleanser, which will clean the skin without leaving it too dry.
-Always using a face brush is better than clean your face with your fingers.
+- Cleanser: Even if your face feels clean in the morning, she recommends washing it with a gentle, non-medicated cleanser, which will clean the skin without leaving it too dry.
+Always using a facial cleansing brush is better than clean your face with your fingers.

 After these steps, you’re all set to put on makeup, if that’s your thing.